The Poodle (Standard): A Royal History and Elegant Charm

 The Poodle's origins are somewhat enigmatic, with debates about its true ancestry.
 The breed is believed to have descended from water dogs in Germany, where the word "Pudel" translates to "to splash in water."
 This suggests the breed's historical role as a water retriever.
 Poodles were initially bred for waterfowl hunting, particularly skilled in retrieving game from water due to their impressive swimming ability and waterproof coat.

 As Poodles gained popularity, they transitioned from hunters to show dogs, particularly in France, where they became the national dog.
-In the 18th century, the Poodle's unique grooming styles emerged, initially developed for functional purposes but later evolving into the flamboyant styles we recognize today.
+In the 18th century, the Poodle's unique grooming styles emerged, initially developed for functional purposes but later evolving into the flamboyant styles we recognise today.
 Their intelligence and trainability also made them ideal circus performers, showcasing their remarkable abilities.

 Breed Group